 Johnston Canyon (25 km from Banff, 263 km from Jasper)

-This is a popular day hike from Banff for good reason.
-Well-maintained trails and catwalks take you right into the canyon and to two impressive waterfalls.
+Every time we drive the Icefields Parkway we make a stop here.
+Johnston Canyon is one of our favourite places to go for a hike is a popular day hike from Banff for good reason.
+Well-maintained trails and catwalks take you into the canyon and lead you to two impressive waterfalls.
 The return trip is up to 2.5 hours, so note that this will eat up a good chunk of your driving day (but is well worth it).

-Lake Louise (57 km from Banff, 231 km from Jasper) and Moraine Lake
+Lake Louise and Moraine Lake ((57 km from Banff, 231 km from Jasper)

-This just might be your most memorable stop along the way.
+Stopping at Lake Louise might be your most memorable stop along the way.
 Admire the beautiful, impossibly blue lake and the mountains towering above.
 Go up the Lake Louise Gondola or go on a guided Lake Louise hike for prime mountain views.
 There are opportunities for dining, hiking, easy walks, and good ol’ sightseeing!
-It is one of the best places to spot wild grizzly bears too.
+It is one of the best places to spot wild grizzly bears, too.
 At the top of the gondola, the Wildlife Interpretive Centre offers interactive presentations, guided hikes and more for guests.

-If you’re in Lake Louise, you are very near to Moraine Lake, and that is a CANNOT miss spot (just look at the image on any Canadian $20 bill and you’ll see why)!
-However, note that starting in 2023, Moraine Lake is closed to personal vehicles.
-We recommend booking a shuttle from Banff or the Lake Louise Summer Gondola with the Moraine Lake Bus Company – not only are they the only company to offer sunrise shuttles (gotta get those epic shots for the ‘Gram!) but they are also the only company that lets you pre-book your return journey (so that you don’t have to wait).
+If you’re in Lake Louise, you are very near Moraine Lake, which is a CANNOT miss spot (just look at the image on any Canadian $20 bill and you’ll see why)!
+However, note that starting in 2023, Moraine Lake will be closed to personal vehicles.
+You can take a Parks Canada shuttle, but we highly recommend booking a shuttle from Banff or the Lake Louise Summer Gondola with the Moraine Lake Bus Company – not only are they the only company to offer sunrise shuttles (gotta get those epic shots for the ‘Gram!) but they are also the only company that lets you pre-book your return journey (so that you don’t have to wait).
 It may seem a bit of a hassle to make this stop, but we promise you, it’s worth it (and easier than you think if you plan it right).

 Tip: If you’ve got the time, we highly recommend at least one overnight stay at the historic Fairmont Chateau Lake Louise as well.
 It is another once-in-a-lifetime experience that will also allow you to fully appreciate all there is to do in the area.